Sustainability was a central theme in the opening of the Superyacht Forum taking place in Amsterdam.

 Transition phase

-“We are in a transition phase and things are changing very quickly so you need to be quick and open to catch the differences,” said Giovanni when talking over the next five to ten years.
+“We are in a transition phase and things are changing very quickly so you need to be quick and open to catch the differences,” said Giovanna when talking over the next five to ten years.

 “Whenever you make something different you must take risks.
 Being realistic we don’t want to burn our companies, so we need to say what is possible.
 But if things should be done, then we have made sure they happen.”